life-web-arch/InstaPageScrape-Ecommerce/README.md

 </p>

 1. Open any Instagram brand/ecom profile page in Kiwi or Orion Browser
 2. Tap **"1.
-Scroll & Gather Links"** — scroll down to load posts, tap again to stop
+Scroll & Gather Links"** — The extension auto-scrolls down the page to load posts, tap again to stop
 3. Tap **"2.
 Start Auto-Scrape"** — the extension navigates each post automatically
 4. When done, the HTML catalog downloads automatically
 5. Open the HTML file in any browser to browse, filter, and download media